-An accomplished, young pitching coach, Jim Belanger is in his first season at Maryland.
+An accomplished, young pitching coach, Jim Belanger is entering his third season at Maryland and his first as associate head coach.
 Belanger was named to the Terrapin coaching staff on August 13, 2012.

-Belanger arrived in College Park after four seasons at Monmouth University.
-This past season, Belanger oversaw the development of Pat Light, who was named New Jersey Collegiate Baseball Association (NJCBA) Pitcher of the Year and drafted 37th overall in the Major League Baseball Draft by the Boston Red Sox.
+Belanger arrived in College Park after four seasons at Monmouth University where he oversaw the development of Pat Light, who was named New Jersey Collegiate Baseball Association (NJCBA) Pitcher of the Year and drafted 37th overall in the MLB Draft by the Boston Red Sox.

 In 2011, Belanger developed a staff which helped lead the Hawks to 36 regular season wins and the 2011 Northeast Conference (NEC) regular season title.
 The pitching staff posted a 3.34 ERA, which ranked 36th nationally and first in the NEC.
 In over 460 innings pitched, the staff allowed a league-low 462 hits, 216 runs, and 132 walks while recording a conference-high 322 strikeouts.